-It was a turning point and a ray of hope.
-I enrolled in Saksham and gained computer skills, communication, how to take care of the patient, transferring of the patient, and how to check blood pressure, vital signs, bed making, health and hygiene etc. After the training, I interviewed with Delhivery, who offered me a
+66 It was a turning point and a ray of hope.
+I enrolled in Saksham and gained computer skills, communication, how to take care of the patient, transferring of the patient, and how to check blood pressure, vital signs, bed making, health and hygiene etc. After the training, I interviewed with Delhivery, who offered me a job. - Neetu "We feel proud of Neetu, despite being differently-abled, she supports household bills and her siblings' education.

-- Neetu

-job.

-56 "We feel proud of Neetu, despite being differently-abled, she supports household bills and her siblings' education.
 We feel blessed to have Saksham in our lives which saved our family from drowning in a sea of challenges," say Neetu's parents.
+SEXUAL & REPRODUCTIVE HEALTH RIGHTS AND SERVICES, AND MATERNAL & CHILD HEALTH

-Sexual & Reproductive Health Rights and Services, and Maternal & Child Health Objective We strengthen community-based services, with a specific focus on reaching out to populations in hard to-access areas and ensuring that healthcare services reach even the most remote communities.
+Objective We strengthen community-based quality healthcare services, with a specific focus on reaching out to populations in hard-to-reach areas, and ensure adolescents and young people from underprivileged families make informed decisions and choices on their health, and well-being.

-Several projects were implemented to focus on adolescent girls and young women, pregnant and lactating mothers, Persons Living with HIVs (PLHIV), key populations and TB patients.
-We have used community-based models which are pivoted on peer educators and their roles as change agents.
-Key interventions were undertaken by building the capacity of the adolescents and youths on menstrual hygiene and reproductive health, non-communicable diseases.
-Project interventions also helped improving WASH facilities at the schools, establishing community-based resource centres - Health Information Centre (HIC), creating awareness and facilitating linkages of the construction workers with health facilities, facilitating pregnant women in getting access to HIV testing, preventing and treating HIV/AIDS, strengthening supply chain management system of HIV drugs across the country.
+Several projects were implemented to focus on adolescent girls and young women, pregnant and lactating mothers, Persons Living with HIVs (PLHIV), Key Populations and TB patients.
+We have used community-based models centred on peer educators and their roles as change agents.
+Key interventions were undertaken by building the capacity of adolescents and youth on menstrual hygiene and reproductive health, and non-communicable diseases.
+Project interventions also helped improving WASH facilities at schools; establishing community-based resource centres - Health Information Centres (HIC); creating awareness and facilitating linkages of construction workers with health facilities; facilitating pregnant women in getting access to HIV testing, and preventing and treating HIV/AIDS; and strengthening supply chain management system of HIV drugs across the country.

 Key Achievements

-29,122
+1) 29,122

-1

-2

-3

-5

-6

 Students were educated through peer educators to ensure safe menstrual hygiene practices.

-47,769
+2) 47,769

-Adolescents and youths have enhanced their knowledge on Sexual Reproductive Health Rights with focus on prevention of STI/RTI/ AIDS.
+Adolescents and youth have enhanced knowledge on Sexual & Reproductive Health Rights with a focus on prevention of STI/RTI/AIDS.

-7,744
+3) 7,744

 Adolescents were connected with RKSK scheme.

-6,739

-Drop-out Children were identified and linked with the ICDS centres for routine immunisation.

-1,572

-Health service providers (ANM, ASHA, AWW) were oriented on IYCF (1000 Days Care) for effective service delivery especially for community level services like VHSND.

-83,951

-Programme participants were screened for HIV, TB, Syphilis, STI/ Hep B and C through One-Stop Centre intervention.

-5,425

-HIV-positive pregnant women received Anti-Retroviral Therapy during pregnancy.

-4.90 Lakhs

-People in prisons or other closed settings have received an HIV testing through Prison Intervention.

-85%

-8

-9

-10

-[11]

-12

-13

-of CAY with correct knowledge about SRHR core topics.

-59%

-of CAY aged 13-24 who feel able to make informed decisions about their sexual and reproductive health primary who successfully transition on to secondary level (baseline 31%).

-98%

-of CAY who have basic level of knowledge about menstrual health (baseline 68%).

-87%

-of CAY who have moderate level of knowledge about menstrual health (baseline 27%).

-99%

-of Girls, Young Women report receipt of quality, affordable and adequate menstrual hygiene materials.
+4) 6,739 Drop-out Children were identified and linked with the ICDS centres for routine immunisation.
+5) 1,572 Health service providers (ANM, ASHA, AWW) were oriented on IYCF (1000 Days Care) for effective service delivery especially for community level services like VHSND.
+6 83,951 Programme participants were screened for HIV, TB, Syphilis, STI/ Hep B and C through One-Stop Centre intervention.
+7) 5,425 HIV-positive pregnant women received Anti-Retroviral Therapy during pregnancy.
+8) 4.90 Lakh People in prisons or other closed settings have received HIV testing through Prison Intervention.
+9) 85% of CAY with correct knowledge about SRHR core topics.
+(10) 59% of CAY aged 13-24 who feel able to make informed decisions about their sexual and reproductive health (baseline 31%).
+11) 98% of CAY who have basic level of knowledge about menstrual health (baseline 68%).
+12) 87% of CAY who have moderate level of knowledge about menstrual health (baseline 27%).
+13) 99% of Girls, Young Women report receipt of quality, affordable and adequate menstrual hygiene materials.

 97%

 14

-15

 of Adolescents and Youth were tested for HIV and received their results during the reporting period.

-82%
+15) 82%

 of Adolescents and Women with a birth in the last two years had at least four antenatal contacts, including at least one in the last trimester, during the last pregnancy.

-Flagship Projects
+96%

+of Young Women and Men aged 15-24 correctly identify ways of preventing the sexual transmission of HIV and reject major misconceptions about HIV transmission.

+Innovation & Scaling up

 Project The Birds and Bees Talk